Aref-H/openCV_Mobile_to_webcam/README.txt

 Four : Open the app on your phone and run the code.

-Note : Watch the video to see code performance.
+Note : Watch the provided video to see the project performance